High converting landing pages do an excellent job of focusing on one goal, generating leads, and driving sales.

 A strong homepage can make your business look confident and professional.
 With a good welcome message and a gallery of quality photos or top 3 article titles to read, visitors will be more likely to explore the rest of your site and see all the content you have to offer.

-The problem with homepages is that they are different as far as high conversion rates go and a lot of sites have started re-designing their homepages to look more like a landing page.
+The problem with homepages is that they are different as far as high converting pages rates go.
+A lot of sites have started re-designing their homepages to look more like landing pages.

 It’s a great place for your visitors to get in touch, but if you want to monetize that traffic, you need to use a different strategy and funnel them into another page on your site.

-Now, this is where your landing page comes in.
+Now, this is where your high converting pages comes in.
 This is the page that’s specifically for landing (hence the name), where you want your visitors to convert.

-This is the page of your website that has all of the information about your product or service you have to offer.
+This is the page of your website that has all of the information about your product or service.

-All too often, these businesses that are using their homepage as their landing page, leave out an important aspect of all landing pages, a call-to-action.
+All too often, businesses using their homepage as their landing page, leave out an important aspect, a call-to-action.

 Essentially, they’re spamming their audience with information rather than giving them what they want.
-This is why people don’t convert.
-They’re not able to find the CTA that’s meant for them, so they leave without converting.
+This is why people don’t convert as they can’t find your CTA so they leave without converting.

 It’s important to keep in mind that landing pages are not just a way to sell your product or service.
-But to collect leads and get your visitors engaged with your brand.
+They collect leads and get your visitors engaged with your brand.

-A high converting landing page achieves its goals.
-It’s one where people are willing to give you their email address, sign up for a free trial, or buy something from you.
+High converting landing pages achieve their goals.
+They are willing to give you their email address, sign up for a free trial, or buy something from you.

-This is why you need to know which attributes describe a good landing page experience and what you need when creating landing pages for your website.
+This is why you need to know which attributes describe a good landing page experience.
+Equally what you need when creating high converting landing pages for your website.

-While landing pages vary in their function, they can be classified into two categories:
+While creating landing pages that convert vary in their function, they can be classified into two categories:

 Lead Generation Landing Pages: These landing pages are meant for lead generation.
 They are usually used as a call-to-action page and will have a form where users can sign up or buy something.
 These forms are typically optional and the user can decide not to fill them in.